rpwagner/serverless-data/catalog/index.md

 ## Data Access

-This repository demonstrates how to host dataset files on Globus collections while providing a publicly available site for data discovery.
+This repository demonstrates how to host dataset files in Globus collections while providing a publicly available site for data discovery.
 The site is hosted using [GitHub Pages](https://pages.github.com) a free service that can deploy sites written in Markdown.
 Because the Globus